maryjonah-turntabl/Foundations-Checklist/angular/README.md

 8. **I can use Event Binding to invoke a function when a button is clicked**

-    With Event Binding, one is able to call a function that executes when an HTML creates an event.
+    Event Binding is a one-way data binding technique from view to the component.
+    It uses HTML events such as keystrokes, mouse clicks, etc to trigger methods that are defined in the component.
+    The event's name is wrapped inside _( )_ and the value is a method defined in the component class.

-    In my example, anytime a user clicks on the _Submit_ button, the **clickSubmit()** function is called.
+    In my example, anytime a user clicks (event is click) on the _Submit_ button, the **clickSubmit()** function is called.
     The function also calls an alert window which displays the text _Thank you, your details have been saved_

     8.1 _Inside component's ts file_